 How We Built an Online Health Consultation Marketplace

-When Pip and Robbie reached out to RubyGarage, their project had already been under development but they didn’t have a production version.
-Moreover, they wanted to significantly upgrade the application, so our team had to accomplish lots of tasks:
+When our clients reached out to RubyGarage, their project had already been under development but they didn’t have a production version.
+Moreover, they wanted to significantly upgrade the application, so our team had to accomplish the following tasks:

 - Check the integrity of the existing code and analyze it for bugs and vulnerabilities